Boulaye Dia: Villarreal

-Loan move to Salernitana
+Loan to Salernitana

 On 18 August 2022, Dia went to Serie A club Salernitana on loan for one year, with a buyout clause.

 Lazio

 On 16 August 2024, Dia joined Lazio on a two-season loan, with a conditional obligation to buy.

+Loan to Rennes

+On 1 September 2026, Dia made a return to France, joining Rennes on loan from Lazio for the 2026–27 season with an option and conditional obligation to buy.

 International career

 Born in France, Dia holds French and Senegalese nationalities.
 He was called up to represent the Senegal national team on 1 October 2020.
 He first played for Senegal in a friendly 3–1 loss to Morocco on 9 October 2020 and scored his first goal in a 3–1 win over Congo on 7 September 2021.

 He was part of Senegal's squad for the 2021 Africa Cup of Nations; the Lions of Teranga went on to win the tournament for the first time in their history.
 Dia was appointed a Grand Officer of the National Order of the Lion by President of Senegal Macky Sall following the nation's victory at the tournament.

 Dia started all four of Senegal's matches at the 2022 FIFA World Cup, scoring the opening goal of a 3–1 win over hosts Qatar, as the nation reached the round of 16 for the first time since its debut in 2002.

 In December 2023, he was named in Senegal's squad for the postponed 2023 Africa Cup of Nations held in the Ivory Coast.
 However, an injury forced him to forfeit and he was replaced in the Senegalese group by Bamba Dieng.